bob-foss/AHK-Window-Manager/README.md

 ## Autohotkey Window Manager

-An AHK script to maximize screen space on a dual monitor setup.

 This is a program that helps you maintain the positions of your windows & programs.
 Everyone has their favorite programs and favorite places for them on the screen, and this program will allow the user to bring them all back to their desired locations no matter if the programs were closed, minimized, maximized, or moved, and it will do all of this quickly and at a push of a button.

 It assumes 2 monitors, side by side with the same resolutions.
+It also

 Written for and by the easily distracted!